TRACE: Your Diffusion Model is Secretly an Instance Edge Detector¶

 Loss & Training¶

-Distillation training: DiceLoss (edge prediction) + L2 reconstruction loss, with uncertain pixels excluded.
-Training is performed exclusively on the COCO training set using LoRA fine-tuning of the diffusion backbone.
-Inference requires a single forward pass; the default backbone is SD3.5-L.
+Distillation training: DiceLoss (edge prediction) + L2 reconstruction loss, excluding uncertain pixels.
+Trained only on the COCO training set, using LoRA to fine-tune the diffusion backbone.
+Single forward pass for inference, with SD3.5-L as the default backbone.

 Key Experimental Results¶